 Ease of Transport

-Besides being among the most comfortable in the review, the Black Hole's two backpack straps are also the straight-up easiest to remove when checking it at the airport.
+Besides being among the most comfortable in the review, the Black Hole's two backpack straps are also the easiest to remove when checking in at the airport.
 They feature an easy pass-through design on top and fast-tech buckles on the bottom.
 The only other model that came close was the Helly Hansen Duffel Bag 2; the Black Hole's were noticeably more of a breeze to put away than our award winner The North Face Base Camp.